Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 Always paint the dark colors first.
 Paint the dark layers, thin.
 Then paint lighter and thicker, as the painting progresses.

 The lightest and whitest colors are painted last.
-Generally they will be straight paint with nothing added.
+Generally, they will be straight paint with nothing added.

-paint the background
+paint the background landscape

 • Dull a little bit of blue with either red or orange.
 Then, mix it with your white.

-• Paint in the tops of the clouds first.
-Clean and dry your brush.
-Use the clean brush and softly blend the white into the blue.
+• Clean and dry your brush.
+Use the clean brush and softly blend the clouds into the sky.

 paint the face of the cliff